sauloperez/random-location/README.md

     require 'random-location'

-Then use its method specifying the coordinates of the reference point and the radius in meters
+Then, use its method specifying the coordinates of the reference point and the radius in meters

     RandomLocation.near_by(41.38506, 2.17340, 10000)

 It also comes with a CLI that can be used as follows:

     $ random-location 41.38506 2.17340 10000
     latitude = 41.41814, longitude = 2.24560